 Wellstone's Digital Organizer School will train, empower, and educate progressive leaders in digital organizing frameworks, strategy, and tactics.
 In today's political and organizing climates, we believe that the best online approach to campaigning is one that includes all experiences; this training is built on a foundation of intersectional learning and mutual respect.

 Attendance to this training is based on application due to the intimate size of the training.
-Please apply here.
-The application period will close at 11:59pm CT on April 16, 2017.
+The application period closed on April 16, 2017.
 We will send admission acceptances and scholarship decisions on May 5.

 Training Details and Logistics

 This training will run from 8am - 8pm, June 5-9 and will be held in Atlanta, Georgia at the Emory Conference Center Hotel in the Druid Hills neighborhood.
 Digital Organizer School is needs-blind, and admissions decisions will be made without regards to ability to pay.
 You will be able to indicate through the application if you will need a scholarship to be able to attend.
 The regular cost to attend is $1,800 which includes all training materials, meals, snacks, and non-alcoholic beverages for the five nights of the training.
 Lodging is not included; we have, however, arranged a reduced-rate room block at Emory for accepted participants.

 Please read on for more details regarding curriculum, ideal candidates for this training, and technical requirements.
 If you have remaining questions, please contact us.

 At DOS, we will cover a broad spectrum of material with learning objectives listed below.
 This is by no means an exhaustive list, and the training will culminate in a capstone project integrating all the skills below and more.
 People of all skill levels are welcome - we will offer introductory and advanced workshops as needed throughout the week.